ponoor/step-series-support/docs/osc-command-references/motor-control_en.md

 |step||Moving step counts|

 #### Executable timing
-when the motor is stopped
+When the motor is stopped

 #### Description
 Moves specified number of steps according to the pre-set speed profile.
 It remains in the BUSY state until reaches to the specified step counts.